• Menu

 The economics of paintings and sculptures is unlike the music financial arrangements.
 In the music industry the artist maintains the ownership of the work and receives a royalty every time it is played in public.

 Where most painters and sculptors get pennies to the dollar when selling their work.
 Once sold the ownership is transferred just like any other good.
-Confirming my statement that paintings don’t have this magic, emotion, and don’t inspire as music does.
+Confirming my statement that paintings don’t have this magic, create emotion, and don’t inspire as music does.
 Because if it did, then paintings couldn’t be moved ownership.
 The ownership maintains eternally with the artist, and every time a painting or sculpture is exhibited or sold the artist is compensated.
 Because it is the artist’s performance, that through his work, time after time, inspires.
 It is a never-ending performance.

 Dealers, art collectors, and auction houses don’t see it that way, they see assets with high potential.
 They see a commodity just like any other good, and they are right.
 Paintings and sculptures are entertaining objects, that occasionally by coincidence inspire.